-Explore the best trails near Apple Valley with detailed reviews, photos, trail maps, and driving directions curated by hikers, campers and nature lovers like you.
+Explore the best trails near Apple Valley with hand-curated trail maps and driving directions as well as detailed reviews and photos from hikers, campers and nature lovers like you.

 I had a really great time i went up and down in about 2 hours and i was taking my time but it was really enjoyable.
 I didn't take the trail which made it a little harder but more enjoyable if you ask me.
 Would definitely recommend but have the right shoes because it gets semi steep and the rocks move a lot so u really need to be careful

 Nice naked mellow people!
 Haha Went on Tusday and this place was amazing.
 Downhill hike there and uphill back.
 Leg Day for sure! the off-road part was bumpy but fun.
 Subie life! and u don't need a lifted or AWD vehicle.
 Just absolutely No Stanced cars unless you want your front bumper to come off!
 Not much trash like other reviews.
 They keeping up with the trash which is awesome.
 Definitely gonna come back!